wludh/shenandoah_rails/README.md

 ## Assets
 * /app/assets/images - contains all images used.
 * /app/assets/stylesheets/custom.css - where all our custom styles go. imported last and will override the default boostrap styles.

-Gemfile - contains all dependencies and ruby libraries that are loaded.
+* /Gemfile - contains all dependencies and ruby libraries that are loaded.

 ## Logic
 /app/controllers/pages_controller.rb - the master file for all the logic underlying the site.
 API endpoint, available JSON queries, and logic for providing data to the site's pages are defined here.
 Besides all that, it also contains the index method, which is where the index page gets all of its data from everything else.
 So if you define a variable there, it will be available to the index page's view.